-Limited Information Concerning the Borrower
+Limited Information Concerning the Borrower and the Lessee

-Limited information is contained in this Private Placement Memorandum relating to the Borrower.
+Limited information is contained in this Private Placement Memorandum relating to the Borrower and the Lessee.
 Prospective investors, are therefore, not able to evaluate the likelihood of the occurrence of an Event of Default under the Loan Agreement and the corresponding possibility that the Bonds could be redeemed at par by the State as permitted under the Indenture.
 See "THE BONDS - Redemption Prior to Maturity -- Extraordinary Redemption."